svrd/gos/README.md

 and
 ~/.ssh/id_rsa

+if ~/.ssh/id_rsa was created it is also added to authorized keys on the server

 Usage:
-git-client create-repo a-test-repo
-git-client list-repos
-git-glient remove-repo a-test-repo
+gitclient add-key                  # Adds key to authorized keys on the git server gitclient create-repo a-test-repo gitclient list-repos gitglient remove-repo a-test-repo